Search

 • Smart Wires

-Grid enhancing technologies (GETS) offer solutions to congestion problems, but cost is a concern.
-Drone engineers from Pitch Aeronautics have developed a drone system technology to reduce installation time, effort, and cost.
-INL’s GETs experts collaborated with Pitch Aeronautics to develop a drone deployable dynamic line rating sensor.
+Grid-enhancing technologies offer solutions to congestion problems, but cost is a concern.
+Engineers from Pitch Aeronautics have developed a drone system technology to reduce installation time, effort and cost.
+INL’s GETs experts collaborated with Pitch Aeronautics to develop a drone deployable Dynamic Line Rating sensor.
 The INL Technical Assistance Program provided 40 hours of free technical assistance, leading to a follow-on project demonstrating drone installation on a 13.8kV distribution line.

 GETs Highlights